 Two or multiple ways of capacity building

-Both the non-conventionally educated, for example, hunters, fishermen and others with knowledge unique to Indigenous Peoples conventionally educated academics will have to rethink their way of understanding the entities surrounding them.
+Both the non-conventionally educated, for example, hunters, fishermen, and others with knowledge unique to Indigenous Peoples conventionally educated academics, will have to rethink their way of understanding the entities surrounding them.
 I think this will have much more powerful results than what we have today.
 This of course will have implications of how we conduct research today, but again I think that is the only way to proceed.
-We have to include children and youth, by showing good examples of how to do community based research.
+We have to include children and youth, by showing good examples of how to do community-based research.
 They have to be 'reintroduced' to their own culture, since this is a necessity for the survival of our peoples.
 Here, all of us, as researchers, scientists, policy makers, developers/businesses, funders and educational institutions, have a responsibility to help.
 We have the resources and knowledge that can help make these endeavors a success.

 Human relationships in research